jwolf623/NumberTheoryProblems/README.md

 5. Printing the Number of Twin Primes

 print('The number of twin primes is:', tp_count)
-Purpose: Prints the total count of twin primes found in the specified range.
+Purpose: Print the total count of twin primes found in the specified range.

 How to Run the Code
 Ensure you have a Python interpreter installed.